Cookies on this website

 Bernd Taschler

-My main research interests include population level modelling, questions of causality and inference methods in high-dimensional neuroimaging data (both in terms of large sample sizes and large numbers of variables).
+My main research interests include population level modelling, questions of causality and statistical inference in high-dimensional neuroimaging data.

 Since 2023 I am part of the Oxford-Novartis collaboration at the Big Data Institute led by Tom Nichols.
 I'm working closely with Habib Ganjgahi and Tom's NISOx group.
 My main research focus at the moment is on modelling disease progression in MS, using large-scale trial data.